 Finding good salespeople is hard enough.
 Losing a good one can really sting.
+Why top salespeople leave can be a mystery.
 According to Harvard Business Review: Estimates of annual turnover among U.S. salespeople run as high as 27%—twice the rate in the overall labor force.
 Of course, that statistic includes both good and bad salespeople.
 Your top performers are the anchors by which you continue building a sales team.
 They’re the ones who supply the revenue for expansion.
 Losing good salespeople has a very strong ripple effect on sales, margins, morale and growth opportunities.

-Since you want to keep the good salespeople, I’ve listed 9 things for you to consider that cause them to leave.
+Since you want to keep the good salespeople, I’ve listed 9 reason why top salespeople leave.

 1. Cognitive dissonance

 Anything that violates fundamental virtues can cause a superstar to exit.
 Avoid such things as: micromanagement, ethical issues within senior management, violation of trust, etc. Remember, top performers have plenty of employment options.
 Customers, vendors and competitors are always looking for good reps, so be careful to do the right things.
 Otherwise, you’re stuck managing mediocre reps who won’t leave.

 2. Failure to pay out commissions as promised

 Sometimes it’s necessary to adjust compensation plans under extreme economic or market conditions.
 However, in most cases the violation occurs like this: a CFO walks into the CEO’s office and claims that some salespeople are “making too much money.”
 My thought is: well, if they didn’t sell, commissions would be the least of your worries!
 Any change in comp plan, change in sales territory, change in expense accounts can lead to a top sales rep seeking employment elsewhere.
 Think through your comp plan very carefully, then stick to it.

 3. Treating every sales rep the same